apache/incubator-heron/website/content/docs/concepts/topologies.md

 * Counting how many customers have purchased a product during each one-hour period in the last 24 hours.
 * Determining which player in an online game has the highest score during a 15-minute period.

-> In Heron, all window time durations, including sliding intervals, are specified **in seconds**.

 ### Sliding windows

 **Sliding windows** are windows that overlap, as in this figure: